-It is prohibited to invest in Securities or perform transactions with Securities, if an employee has Non-Public Material Information regarding the issuers of these Securities or Securities themselves.
-The prohibition remains in force regardless of the fact whether an issuer has an ACRA Credit Rating or not and irrespective of Rating Actions performed with regard to particular Securities or their issuers.
+It is prohibited to invest in Securities or perform transactions with Securities if an employee has material Non-Public Information regarding the issuers of these Securities or Securities themselves.
+The prohibition remains in force regardless of whether an issuer has an ACRA credit rating or not and irrespective of rating actions performed with regard to particular Securities or their issuers.

-ACRA considers information on future Rating Actions as one of the types of Non-Public Material Information available to ACRA employees.
-The ban on transactions with Securities in respect of which ACRA performed Rating Actions shall expire after 3 business days after the information ceases to be Non-Public.
+ACRA considers information on future rating actions as one of the types of material Non-Public Information available to ACRA employees.
+The ban on transactions with Securities in respect to which ACRA performed rating actions shall expire after three business days after the information ceases to be non-public.

 3.1.2.
 Trade upon recommendation (“Tipping”)

-It is prohibited to give advice to third parties regarding any operations with Securities in respect of which (or issuers of which) Non-Public Material Information is available.
-It is forbidden to discuss the above information with third parties or distribute this information by any means in violation to the ACRA procedures of information disclosure or of transferring this information to third parties.
+It is prohibited to give advice to third parties regarding any operations with Securities in respect to which (or issuers of which) material Non-Public Information is available.
+It is forbidden to discuss the above information with third parties or distribute this information by any means that violates ACRA procedures of information disclosure or transferring information to third parties.

 3.1.3.
 Investment in Securities of competitors

-It is prohibited to invest in Securities or carry out operations with Securities issued by organizations performing Rating Activity or activity with signs of a rating activity.
+It is prohibited to invest in Securities or carry out operations with Securities issued by organizations performing rating activities or activities showing characteristics of rating activities.